Audi gives losing "Wheel of Fortune" contestant a brand new car

 "You know, this one's tough because you said all the right words — including the word 'word' — but, as you know, it's got to be more or less continuous," Sajak told Rubush.
 "We'll allow for a little pause, but not four or five seconds."

-Sajak also told her that she did a good job guessing the phrase, "we can't give you the prize."
+Sajak also told her that she did a good job guessing the phrase, "but we can't give you the prize."
 A visibly disheartened Rubush walked away with $16,500 in cash instead.
 A 2021 Q3 starts at $34,000, according to Audi.

 Wheel of Fortune fans watching the episode immediately protested, saying Rubush had been robbed.
 Video snippets of the show were soon posted on social media as people vented their disapproval.